Hearing aids aren't about getting old, they're the key to staying young!

 BTE hearing aids nearly always have a full load of hardware including volume controls, programme buttons, and telecoils.
 The telecoil is a useful addition if you want access to loop systems in public buildings like churches, conference centres, the post office.
-In fact, many taxis in London are fitted with loop systems.
+Many taxis in London are fitted with loop systems.
 Even though wireless communication systems in hearing aids is now the norm, the telecoil is still a good thing to have.
-The only issues that occur in relation to it are how well the loop system is working or how well it has been fitted.
+The only issues that occur with telecoils is usually a problem caused by the fitting of the loop system.

 Extremely Reliable Hearing Aids

 BTE hearing aids are probably the most reliable of hearing aids, they very seldom fail.
 Because all of the components are encased in the hearing aid and the hearing aid is worn at the back of the ear, very little or no wax or moisture can get at them.
 When something goes wrong with a BTE, it tends to be either the physical controls or the microphones.
 Nearly all of the manufacturers have introduced new types of microphone covers that almost completely enclose the microphones.
 So even microphone failure may be a thing of the past.